Resolution of singularities of an idealistic filtration in dimension 3 after Benito-Villamayor

-Given $(W,({\mathcal I},a),E)$ (Precisely speaking, the triplet sits in the middle of the sequence, say in year ``$i$'', for resolution of singularities.
-However, we omit the subscript ``$(\ )_i$'' indicating the year for simplicity of the notation.), we introduce a pair of invariants $(\mathrm{w\text{-}ord},s)$ and its associated triplet of data $(W,({\mathcal K},\kappa),G)$ called the modification of the original triplet.
-Together they form the following mechanism to overcome the shortcomings:
+{\rm (1)}\quad Given $(W,({\mathcal I},a),E)$ (Precisely speaking, the triplet sits in the middle of the sequence, say in year ``$i$'', for resolution of singularities.
+However, we omit the subscript ``$(\ )_i$'' indicating the year for simplicity of the notation.), we introduce a pair of invariants $(\mathrm{w\text{-}ord},s)$ and its associated triplet of data $(W,({\mathcal K},\kappa),G)$, called the modification of the original triplet, having the following properties.